 If stored properly wheat can have an extremely long shelf life, you will have no problem finding this in bulk for cheap.
 Although you will have to process wheat into white flour before consuming it in most cases, the white flour has also a long shelf life provided it does not come in contact with water.

-This is more of a spice than a food item, long shelf life, and fairly low cost.
+Cocoa is more of a spice than a food item, long shelf life, and fairly low cost.
 Although all food products have an expiration date these usually are good to be consumed even after the expiration date.
-One thing to look out is for cocoa mixed with sugar, milk and other products as these do not have such a long shelf life.
+One thing to look out for is cocoa mixed with sugar, milk, and other products as these do not have such a long shelf life.
 My recommendation is to get dark brown cocoa in the purest form possible for extended shelf life.

 Do not confuse potato flakes with potato chips, as only potato flakes are good for long term storage.
-Only stockpile potato flakes which are in a vacuum sealed bag, the ones that are not in a vacuum sealed bag usually have some sort of gas pumped in the bag not only to make it look fuller but also for preservation purposes.
+Only stockpile potato flakes that are in a vacuum-sealed bag, the ones that are not in a vacuum-sealed bag usually have some sort of gas pumped in the bag not only to make it look fuller but also for preservation purposes.
 Once you open up one of these bags the flakes will instantly start to absorb the surrounding moisture and will end up going bad in a matter of days.

 If you have ever eaten chips from a bag that has been opened for several days you probably know what I am talking about.

-While the Native Americans used meat, fat, and vegetables to make pemmican, modern pemmican you find in stores contains mostly meat and it is packed full of preservatives.
+While the Native Americans used meat, fat, and vegetables to make pemmican, the modern pemmican you find in stores contains mostly meat and is packed full of preservatives.
 My suggestion is to make your own pemmican, all you need is meat, animal fat, and some vegetables.
-Mix all the ingredients together add a lot of salt the smoke it, after it is ready put them in a vacuum sealed bag as these are very sensitive to temperature fluctuations and to humidity.
+Mix all the ingredients together add a lot of salt the smoke it, after it is ready put them in a vacuum-sealed bag as these are very sensitive to temperature fluctuations and to humidity.

 Meals ready to eat usually have only a few years of shelf life and most commonly they are used by the military.
 However as the prepping community is growing so it is the prepping industry and now you can find MRE’s with shelf lives over 25 years, one of the major obstacles with these long term MRE‘s is that they are extremely expensive for something you might never end up using.
 If you still decide to use MRE’s to stockpile your food pantry you should know that most of these do not contain actual foods with 25+ years of shelf life, they have common foods in special bags pumped full of preservatives.